We're committed to attracting the brightest minds to study at UNSW Medicine.

 - The International Student Admission Test (ISAT)

 - An interview with UNSW Medicine

-Using the above three parameters, all students are ranked.
+UNSW Medicine will combine these three measures to rank all applicants.
 Applicants are selected based on the highest rank determined by all three measures.
-Scores will not be averaged, which means that a high score in one of the three components will not compensate for a lower score in another.
+We do not average scores, which means a high score in one area will not compensate for a low score in another.

-UNSW Foundation Studies is an alternative pathway for entry.
-The program is up to one year in length and prepares students for the academic demands of studying at UNSW, including studying in the Medicine program.
+UNSW Foundation Studies is an alternative entry pathway to study at UNSW.
+This program prepares students for the academic demands of studying at UNSW, including UNSW Medicine.

-The minimum academic score required for consideration for entry into Medicine is a GPA of 9.0 via the Life Sciences Stream for students completing the UNSW Foundation Course.
+Consideration for entry into a medicine degree program requires a minimum GPA of 9.0 in the Life Sciences stream of the UNSW Foundation Course.

-UNSW Medicine will only consider foundation results from the ‘Group of Eight’ (G08) Universities.
-If you have completed your foundation studies at a university other than the G08, you would need to complete at least one full-time year of tertiary study before we consider your application.
+UNSW Medicine will also consider Foundation Studies results from the ‘Group of Eight’ (G08) Universities.
+If you've completed your foundation studies at a non GO8 university, you'll need to complete at least one full-time year of university study for consideration.

-Applicants who will have completed less than 0.75 full-time equivalent study at tertiary level by the end of the year preceding their potential start in the Medicine program will be assessed only on the basis of their final secondary school / final high school qualification.
+If you haven't completed at least 0.75 of one year of full-time equivalent university study by the end of the year preceding your potential start, you'll only be assessed on your final secondary school qualification.

-The International Student Admission Test (ISAT) is a general aptitude test which measures critical reasoning and quantitative reasoning.
-It is a 3-hour test which is delivered at test centres around the world.
-Testing is available in pre-determined test cycles.
-You can find the dates on our Important Dates page.
+The International Student Admission Test (ISAT) is a general aptitude test that measures critical and quantitative reasoning.
+The 3-hour test can be taken at testing centres around the world.
+Testing is available in pre-determined test cycles which you can find on Important Dates.

-All international applicants are required to sit ISAT.
-For further information about ISAT, to locate a test centre and to register for the test, visit the Australian Council for Educational Research (ACER) website.
-The minimum ISAT score considered is 150.
+All international applicants are required to complete the ISAT with a minimum score of 150 for consideration.
+For more information about ISAT or to locate a test centre, visit the Australian Council for Educational Research.